 Equipment is used to quickly spin the fat, to separate it from any blood and other fluids.

 A needle and syringe are used to inject small amounts of fat into the treatment area.
 The injections are given through tiny holes in the skin, so stitches aren’t usually needed.

-It’s common after a surgical fat transfer to have:
+It’s common after a Fat Transfer to have:

-- small scars – these will fade, but won’t completely disappear
+- Small scars – these will fade, but may not entirely disappear

 - Loss of some of the fat from the injected area during the first few months

 The treated areas will probably be quite bruised and swollen for a week or two.
 You may want to take a couple of weeks off work.
 It can also take up to six months for a surgical fat transfer to fully take effect, as some of the injected fat may be reabsorbed by your body during the first few months after the procedure.